frontenddogma/web-development-glossary/manuscript/b.md

 Babel
 : A JavaScript transpiler that is mainly used to convert ECMAScript 2015+ (ES6+) code into a backwards-compatible version of JavaScript that can be run by older JavaScript engines.&nbsp;[†](#w-babel) ℹ︎&nbsp;[babeljs.io](https://babeljs.io/)

+Back/forward cache
+: A browser optimization to improve the web browsing experience.
+Bfcache is an in-memory cache that stores a complete snapshot of a web page to enable fast back and forward navigation.

 Backend
 : The data access layer of software of a piece of software, usually covering business logic and data storage.
 In the client-server model, the server is considered the back end.&nbsp;[†](#w-frontend-backend)